rohananpothle/Fraud_Detection_PBIX_Report/README.md

   3. All flagged transactions are of TRANSFER type.

-  4. The fraudulent activity peaked on Day 32 with ₹23M and 3 transactions.
+  4. The fraudulent activity peaked on Day 31 with ₹23M and 3 transactions.

   5. The trend shows low volume but high-value transfers, suggesting targeted fraud attempts rather than widespread activity.

+  6. Fraudsters are not doing many small scams across many accounts (which would be widespread).

+  7. Instead, they are focusing on fewer, bigger transactions—trying to extract large sums in a few attempts.

   # Reccomandations